Shangela: Other television and film appearances

 Shangela appeared in Toddlers & Tiaras, in which she coached her 9-year-old goddaughter to compete in a beauty pageant.
 Other appearances include episodes of Glee, Bones, Community, Terriers, Dance Moms, 2 Broke Girls, Detroit 187 and The Mentalist, as well as a commercial for Orbitz with fellow Drag Race contestants Manila Luzon and Carmen Carrera.
 Shangela and other RuPaul's Drag race contestants including Trixie Mattel, Tammie Brown, and Manila Luzon, appeared in a Food and Drug Administration campaign against smoking.

 Pierce had a non-drag role in a short film, Body of a Barbie (2011), which aired on BET and was a Top 7 National Finalist on the network's Lens on Talent series.
 In 2013, Shangela was featured in an ad for Facebook Home.

 She was one of thirty drag queens featured in Miley Cyrus's 2015 VMA performance.

 Shangela had a role in the 2016 comedy film Hurricane Bianca, directed by Matt Kugelman and starring fellow Drag Race contestants Bianca Del Rio and Willam Belli.
 She returned to reprise this role in the 2018 sequel, Hurricane Bianca: From Russia with Hate.

 In 2018, she was the commentator for the U.S. for the Eurovision Song Contest held in Lisbon, Portugal with Ross Mathews for Logo TV.
 The same year, she had a supporting role as a drag queen emcee in the film A Star Is Born, alongside Lady Gaga, Bradley Cooper, and Willam Belli.

+Dancing with the Stars

 On September 8, 2022, Shangela was announced as a contestant on season 31 of Dancing with the Stars.
 She was partnered with Gleb Savchenko.
-Shangela and Savchenko reached the finals of the show, and finished in fourth place.
+Shangela and Savchenko reached the finals of the show and finished in fourth place.